j10wy/ucb-classwork/readme.md

 [Adafruit](https://www.adafruit.com/) - Adafruit Industries is an open-source hardware company based in New York City.

-[CircuitPython](https://github.com/adafruit/circuitpython) - a Python implementation for teaching coding with microcontrollers
+[CircuitPython](https://github.com/adafruit/circuitpython) - a Python implementation for teaching coding with microcontrollers.

 [Node Bots](http://nodebots.io/) - Learn how to make robots powered by JavaScript

 [Tessel 2](https://tessel.io) - Tessel 2 is a robust IoT and robotics development platform.
 Leverage all the libraries of Node.JS to create useful devices in minutes with Tessel.

 ## JavaScript / Node

+[Anime.js](http://animejs.com/) - lightweight JavaScript animation library.
+It works with any CSS Properties, individual CSS transforms, SVG or any DOM attributes, and JavaScript Objects.

 [NPM docs and tutorials](https://docs.npmjs.com/) - These are the docs you're looking for :)